 \subsection{Motivating applications}

-We now discuss two motivating applications --- NoisySGD \cite{song2013stochastic,chaudhuri2011differentially,abadi2016deep,bu2019deep} and the Federated Analytics and Federated Learning \cite{googleblog2020, wang2021federated}.
-The analysis of DP guarantees of these applications is important and especially challenging owing to the \textit{large} number of compositions involved.
-Our primary goal is to devise a general tool to analyze the DP guarantees for these applications.
+We now discuss two motivating applications: NoisySGD \citep{song2013stochastic,abadi2016deep,bu2019deep} as well as federated analytics and federated learning \citep{googleblog2020, wang2021federated}.
+The analysis of DP guarantees of these applications is important yet especially challenging due to the \textit{large} number of compositions involved.
+Our goal is primarily to devise a general tool to analyze the DP guarantees for these applications.

-\textbf{NoisySGD.} NoisySGD is one of the most popular algorithms for training differentially private neural networks.
-In contrast to the standard SGD, the NoisySGD has two additional steps in each iteration --- clipping (to bound the sensitivity of the gradients) and noise addition (to guarantee the privacy of the models).
-Details of the NoisySGD algorithm are provided in Algorithm \ref{alg:dpsgd} in \Cref{app:algo}.
+\textbf{NoisySGD.} NoisySGD is one of the most popular algorithms for training private deep neural networks.
+In contrast to the standard SGD, NoisySGD has two additional steps in each iteration: clipping (to bound the sensitivity of the gradients) and noise addition (to guarantee the privacy of models).
+The details of the NoisySGD algorithm are described in Algorithm \ref{alg:dpsgd} in \Cref{app:algo}.

-\textbf{Federated Analytics.} Federated analytics is a distributed analytical model~\cite{googleblog2020,wang2021federated}, which performs statistical tasks through interactions between a central server and local devices.
-To complete a global analytical task, the central server randomly selects a subset of devices in each iteration to carry out local analytics and then aggregates the results for the statistical analysis.
-The total number of iterations is usually very large\footnote{ The number of iterations can be small for a single analytical task.
+\textbf{Federated analytics.} Federated analytics is a distributed analytical model, which performs statistical tasks through the interaction between a central server and local devices.
+To complete a global analytical task, in each iteration, the central server randomly selects a subset of devices to carry out local analytics and then aggregates results for the statistical analysis.
+The total number of iterations is usually very large\footnote{The number of iterations can be small for a single analytical task.
 However, in most practical cases, many statistical tasks are performed on the same base of users which leads to a large number of total iterations.} in federated analytics, requiring a tight analysis of its DP guarantee.